 Dr. Sharon Milbourne Washington is a native of Somerset County, Md, and holds a PhD in Christian Education, Master’s of Divinity and a dual Bachelor’s in Organizational Psychology and Development & Business Administration.
 She is a Chaplain at TidalHealth Peninsula Regional, a Licensed/Ordained Elder, a Board Certified Life Coach and is the author of the reference book “Greek Philosophy in Christian Theology, An Intellectual Synthesis Shapes the West.”
 She was named one of the Top 100 Women in Maryland by the Daily Record.
 She is also proud to be a Veteran of the US Army.
 Sharon is an avid supporter of the “Dance for Kindness” initiative and is honored to serve the community with love and kindness for all people.

 Sonya Whited works at Perdue Farms Innovation Center as the Senior Director of Retail Research & Development.
-Sonya was honored as one of The Daily Record’s Maryland Top 100 Women in 2018 due to her work at Perdue, as well as her community service including: co-chair of Wicomico County-City of Salisbury Complete Count Committee (CCC) for Census 2020, Board Member of Big Brothers Big Sisters, United way, Community Foundation & Salisbury University Foundation.
+Sonya was honored as one of The Daily Record’s Maryland Top 100 Women in 2018 due to her work at Perdue, as well as her community service including: co-chair of Wicomico County-City of Salisbury Complete Count Committee (CCC) for Census 2020, Board Member of Big Brothers Big Sisters, Community Foundation & Salisbury University Foundation and Chairperson of United Way of the Lower Eastern Shore.
 She is also a member of Delta Sigma Theta Sorority, Inc, where she served as 2013 – 2017 president of the Princess Anne Alumnae Chapter & currently serves on the Eastern Region Leadership Team.
+She is also the Delta Sigma Theta Sorority, Inc. Chapter Social Action 2023 – 2025 Co-Chair and Technology Committee Co-Chair.
+A recent point of pride is the Visionary Founder of the Black Excellence Community Fund, a giving circle of CFES that celebrates Black Philanthropy including awarding grants to black founded and led non-profits.

 Website designed by: Heather Brooks